Maral Maghsoudi

 Bioinformatics | Statistical Analysis

-Bioconductor, DESeq2, edgeR, limma, ggplot2, WA, GATK, Samtools, Picard, fgsea, scRNA-seq, multi-omics data integration, pathway analysis, meta-analysis
+Bioconductor, DESeq2, edgeR, limma, ggplot2, WA, GATK, Samtools, Picard, fgsea, scRNA-seq, multi-omics data integration, pathway analysis, meta-analysis, biomarker discovery, patient stratification

 AI Agents | Agentic Systems